 "Your wholeness is entirely individual to you and is best considered an evolutionary process."
 Stanislov Grof

 Additionally, it is not meant to encourage or discourage the use of psychedelics.
 It is my understanding that regardless of legal status, individuals may choose to ingest an illegal substance.
-The intention of this offering is to reduce potential risks that can come from the ingestion of a psychedelic substance.
+The intention of this offering is to reduce potential risks that can come from the ingestion of a psychedelic substance, and to provide support for those who do ingest any of these substances.

 As a coach I offer guidance, trip sitting and post-trip integration.